Unravelled: Improving the role of the Appointed Actuary

 Insurers should review how the role of the Appointed Actuary currently fits within their business structure and consider how the proposals could benefit their business.
 Insurers should also take time to reflect on what APRA expects from the Appointed Actuary as a strategic adviser to the board.
 Lastly, insurers should take steps to ensure that if the proposed changes are implemented, they are ready to implement those changes.

 Submissions for the Discussion Paper close on 21 September 2016.
 Subject to the outcomes of the consultation on the Discussion Paper, APRA will release for consultation draft prudential standards and, potentially, associated guidance material incorporating the changes proposed in the paper.
-A copy of the report can be accessed here.

 - Page 7 of the Report.